5th February 2013 - Ombudsman Service

 Our Management fees are made up of two elements:

 Our Fixed Fee is designed to cover all of the activities that we know will happen every year.
 The fee is based on Multiplying the number of units in the Building or Estate by our standard charge per unit.
-The charge per unit in 2008 varies, dependant on the size and location of your building and the types of units within it (houses, flats, commercial units etc.).
+The charge per unit varies, dependant on the size and location of your building and the types of units within it (houses, flats, commercial units etc.).
 The total of this fee will be charged to the Service Charge fund and apportioned between the individual service charge payers in accordance with their obligations.

 The Fixed element of our fee will cover the following items